arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/getting-started/getting-started.md

 ---
-title: 'Getting started with the Portenta Cat.
+title: 'Getting Started with the Portenta Cat.
 M1/NB IoT GNSS Shield'
 difficulty: easy
-description: 'Learn how to use GSM networks to connect to a server and print it's content in the serial monitor.'
+description: "Learn how to use GSM networks to connect to a server and print it's content in the serial monitor."
 tags:
   - Installation
   - GSM